Pluto Demoted Day - August 24

 Pluto Demoted Day

-Pluto Demoted Day is celebrated mainly by the scientific community on August 24th each year.
-This holiday is dedicated to the important astronomical fact that Pluto is not considered a classical planet, but instead is classified as a dwarf planet.
-This change in classification was the result of current space research.
+Pluto Demoted Day is recognized by the scientific community on August 24 each year.
+This holiday marks the important astronomical fact that Pluto is no longer considered a classical planet but is now classified as a dwarf planet.
+This change in status reflects ongoing advancements in space research and our understanding of the solar system.

 History

-On August 24th, 2006, the International Astronomical Union (IAU) announced that Pluto did not meet all the requirements for being classified as a classical planet.
-The IAU established criteria for a celestial body to be considered a planet, including that it orbits around the Sun, has enough mass to form into a sphere, and does not orbit as a satellite of another celestial body.
-Pluto was found to not fit these criteria and was reclassified as a dwarf planet.
+On August 24, 2006, the International Astronomical Union (IAU) announced that Pluto did not meet all the requirements to be classified as a classical planet.
+The IAU established criteria for a celestial body to be considered a planet: it must orbit the Sun, have enough mass to assume a nearly round shape, and must not be a satellite of another body.
+Pluto was found not to meet all these criteria and was reclassified as a dwarf planet.

-• Pluto was discovered in 1930 by Clyde Tombaugh, an employee of Lowell Observatory.
+• Pluto was discovered in 1930 by Clyde Tombaugh, an astronomer at Lowell Observatory.

-• The name “Pluto” was suggested by an 11-year-old schoolgirl named Venetia Burney who was interested in myths and thought the name suited the dark icy world.
+• The name “Pluto” was suggested by an 11-year-old schoolgirl, Venetia Burney, who had a keen interest in mythology and thought the name suited the distant, icy world.

 • Pluto is also known as the 134340th object in the catalog of minor planets.

-• The term “to pluto” has been coined meaning to demote or reclassify.
+• The verb “to pluto” has been coined, meaning to demote or reclassify something.

 • Learn more about space exploration and the classification of celestial bodies.

-• Visit an observatory or stargaze with friends and family.
+• Visit an observatory or spend an evening stargazing with friends and family.

 • Share information about Pluto Demoted Day on social media using the hashtag #PlutoDemotedDay.